Engrish: In popular culture

 Engrish has been featured occasionally in South Park, an American animated TV show by Trey Parker and Matt Stone.
 One example is the song "Let's Fighting Love", used in the episode "Good Times with Weapons", which parodies the poorly translated opening theme sequences sometimes shown in anime.
 Parker and Stone's feature-length film Team America: World Police (2004) also features Engrish when the North Korean leader Kim Jong-il is depicted singing the song "I'm so Ronery".

-The British fashion brand Superdry, which takes inspiration from Japanese clothing styles, has established a style of placing meaningless Japanese text such as 'Sunglasses company' and 'membership certificate' on clothing sold in Britain.
+The British fashion brand Superdry, which takes inspiration from Japanese clothing styles, has established a style of placing meaningless Japanese text such as "Sunglasses company" and "membership certificate" on clothing sold in Britain.
 The company explained to a Japanese television news programme that most translations were done using simple automatic translation programs such as Babel Fish, without attempting to make the texts accurate.

+Countryball comics often use Engrish for non-Anglosphere countries, typically by replacing certain English words with equivalent words from their native languages or dialects.